Nitrocosm/obs-garmin-replay/README.md

 A native OBS Studio plugin that saves your replay buffer using voice commands.
 Just say the trigger phrase and your replay is saved!

+its also all vibecoded slop but this is small so it should be okay!

 ## Features

 - **Voice-activated replay saving** - No hotkeys needed